Whether you have just begun treatment, finished, or are in remission, patients say that their life will never be completely the same again.

 Click Here to apply for one of 4 free memberships

 3 month Yoga Class membership (Anywhere in MA)

 3 month Pilates Class membership (Anywhere in MA)

 3 month Meditation Class membership (Anywhere in MA)

 8 week Stress Management & Resiliency Training Program (Newton Location)

 EXPERTS SPEAK ON SURVIVORSHIP TOPICS

 People who have survived cancer often face a myriad of short- and long-term challenges as a result of their disease and treatment experiences.
-In these video interviews, the former director of the adult cancer survivorship program speaks with experts from the fields of oncology, psychology, nutrition and more, about many of the typical issues cancer survivors face- from fear of recurrence, to long-term health concerns, to creating a plan for living well beyond cancer.
+In these interviews, the former director of the adult cancer survivorship program speaks with experts from the fields of oncology, psychology, nutrition and more, about many of the typical issues cancer survivors face- from fear of recurrence, to long-term health concerns, to creating a plan for living well beyond cancer.

 HELPFUL TOOLS & INFORMATION